Month One after getting my first motorcycle was a wild ride.

 The pre-ride ritual helps ground you in the moment and puts you in the zone to ride your motorcycle.

-And what’s crazy is most people naturally adopt some sort of ritual without even noticing it.
 One of my riding friends likes to weave and wiggle his bars every time we’re about to hit some back roads.
 I realized that I tap the sides of my gas tank, almost like how you would pet a horse.

 Whatever you do, you should have some sort of mental ritual you go through before every ride that puts you in the zone and helps you lock-in.